sdarlington/sdarlington.github.io/content/posts/2022-09-13-the-art-of-leadership.md

 <span style="font-size: revert;">Before you ask, yes, it is weird that I’m reading a bunch of “management” books.</span>

 You can watch Michael Lopp’s career by following his various books.
-Start with “[Being Geek](https://amzn.to/3AQ9w05),” the software developer’s career handbook.
-The move into management resulted in “[Managing Humans](https://amzn.to/3KPQPhJ).”
-And his promotion from manager to director and executive gets you “[The Art of Leadership](https://amzn.to/3wYr2hC),” which is the book I recently finished.
+Start with “[Being Geek](https://amzn.to/3AQ9w05)” [affiliate link], the software developer’s career handbook.
+The move into management resulted in “[Managing Humans](https://amzn.to/3KPQPhJ)” [affiliate link].
+And his promotion from manager to director and executive gets you “[The Art of Leadership](https://amzn.to/3wYr2hC)” [affiliate link] which is the book I recently finished.

 My career has not followed the same trajectory.
 I continue to be an “individual contributor,” so why would I read this book?